publiclab/publiclab-archive/notes/warren/04-30-2018/what-are-your-thoughts-on-this-initial-sketch-for-a-tag-page-on-publiclab-org.md

 ---
-title: What are your thoughts on this initial sketch for a Tag page on PublicLab.org?
+title: 'What are your thoughts on this initial sketch for a Tag page on PublicLab.org?'
 tagnames: design, tags, ui, question:ui, topics, response:15072, comment-template:ui-feedback-template
 author: warren
 path: /notes/warren/04-30-2018/what-are-your-thoughts-on-this-initial-sketch-for-a-tag-page-on-publiclab-org.md